 What information can be gathered from Social media Analytics?

-There are many tools available in the market to track and analyse social media data.
+There are many tools available in the market to track and analyze social media data.

-The most common use of social media analytics is to discovery
+The most common use of social media analytics is to discover

 Put together known as Sentiment Analysis.